NECTAR LIFESCIENCES LIMITED

 Deposits from Public

-There were no significant and material orders passed by the Regulators or Courts or Tribunals impacting the going concern status and Company s operations in future.
+Considering the slump sale of Business, there were no significant and material orders passed by the Regulators or Courts or Tribunals impacting the going concern status and Companys operations in future.
+However, some material orders passed are disclosed in the disclosures part of Corporate Governance Report of the Company.

 The details of difference between amount of the valuation done at the time of one time settlement and the valuation done while taking loan from the Banks or Financial Institutions along with the reasons thereof.